john-costanzo/Phil/doc/source/miscellaneous.rst

 number of squares in the puzzle.

-And if you invoke autofill, you'll see the number of candidate words evaluated, the time that autofill has run and the rate it has evaluated words during this run.
+And if you invoke autofill, you'll see the number of candidate words evaluated, the time that autofill has been running and the rate it has evaluated candidate words during this run.

 For example: